Got room? Learn about your RRSP contribution limits

 There are, however, some situations when assets in your RRSP can be used for purposes other than retirement and when your room will not be lost if you make a withdrawal.
 If you withdraw funds from your RRSP to participate in the CRA’s Home Buyers’ Plan or the Lifelong Learning Plan, you will be required to pay back the withdrawal to your RRSP according to each plan’s specific schedule, but will not lose your RRSP room.
 When participating in these programs, you will not be taxed on the money you withdraw, but you will not get a tax deduction for the money you repay back into your RRSP.

-Since you will receive a tax deduction from your RRSP contribution, it is most beneficial to contribute to an RRSP when you are in a higher tax bracket so you can get some relief on your tax bill.
-That said, if you have RRSP room but a low income or no income to deduct it from, you can still contribute to your RRSP.
+Since you will receive a tax deduction for your RRSP contribution, it is most beneficial to contribute to an RRSP when you are in a higher tax bracket so you can get greater relief on your tax bill.
+That said, if you have RRSP room and available money to invest, but a low income or no income to deduct it from, you should still contribute to your RRSP.

 “Even though this money has been deposited into your RRSP, you can choose whether or not you are going to use it as a tax deduction when you file your income tax return or save it for another year.
 Each year you can decide how much of the money that has already been deposited will be deducted,” said Lamarche.
 “This allows for immediate deferred growth within the RRSP.”

-If you are unable to make a larger lump sum contribution into your RRSP come tax time, you should consider setting up Pre-Authorized Contributions (PACs) to your RRSP now.
+Rather than making a large lump sum contribution into your RRSP come tax time, you should consider setting up Pre-Authorized Contributions (PACs) to your RRSP now.
 By setting up PACs to come out of your bank account bi-weekly, monthly or immediately after you receive a paycheque, you can avoid the rush before the RRSP deadline and benefit sooner from tax-deferred growth on those contributions.
 PACs also help develop good saving habits.

 Do you have more questions about your retirement savings plan and how to best use your RRSP room?
 Get specialized advice and guidance from an experienced financial advisor by contacting us.